coordinature/coordinature.github.io/development/solutions/earthly/research/process.md

 With the information from the questions about, we will create a agent for a localised ecosystem  and the organisms that make it up.

+7. How does the entitiy connect to the community/(Local) organisations?
+    - Which (local) organisations are connected to this location?
+    - What is their role in the ecosystem?
+    - Who is able to enter the area?
+What is their role/ reason?
+    - Which citizen scientist can be involved in tracking the area's health?

 ## Data points we want to simulate to create an interactive visualisation.